 Each school implements its own school improvement processes and ongoing evaluative activity.
 This is supported by ongoing SI work that both challenges and supports.
-This SI work is done by a range of approaches in including: half termly SI visits by the SI Lead, Lead Practitioner network events that include a focus on providing CPD for subject leaders, and Lead Practitioners working 1-1 with schools and subject leaders.
+This SI work is done by a range of approaches in including: regular SI visits by the SI Lead and Teaching and Learning Leads, Lead Practitioner network events that include a focus on providing CPD for subject leaders, and Lead Practitioners working 1-1 with schools and subject leaders.